AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

 ## Adobe Analytics permission items

-The minimum required permissions in a product profile to access Adobe Analytics are the following:
+The minimum required permissions in a single product profile to access Adobe Analytics are the following:

 * The product profile must have access to at least one report suite
 * The product profile must belong to the Analytics Tools permission item **Analysis Workspace Access**.